IntroSDE/introsde/lab03/README.md

     * node() matches all nodes
     * text() matches all text nodes
     * Examples:

     ```     //*    /bookstore/*    //@*    node()    //text()
     ```

 * More than one path can be selected with the | operator
     * Examples:

     ```    //@year | //book[@year>2000]
    ```

 * An **Axis** is a set of nodes relative to a given node.
-    * X::Y means “choose Y from the X axis”
+    * X::Y means ���choose Y from the X axis���
     * Examples:

     ```     //child::book    //child::text()    //child::node()    //ancestor::book    ```

 ### XPATH and Java (15 min)